find your perfect LLM program

 They've often got work experience under their belts

-A large number of LLM courses are studied full time in one year, and this makes them an intensive course to undertake.
+A large number of LLM courses are studied full time in one year, and this makes them an intensive course to undertake and students have to work hard to achieve LLM success.
 Even the part-time courses take two years to complete and that is on top of any other employment the student is doing at the same time.
 An LLM student isn't going to have much spare time outside of working on essays and revision and will need the support of their friends and family for just a short year or two.
-They will also need a sympathetic ear as they will be working hard to take the next step in their careers.
+They will also need a sympathetic ear as they will be working hard to take the next step in their careers and they will need support to ensure they maintain good mental health and wellbeing.

 Students with a plan